jhauga/ccal/README.md

 in order to get the correct answer.

-**NOTE** - terminal handling of command line arguments requires numbers with commas to be wrapped in double quotes, but this can be bypassed using the quote option `-q, --quoted`.
+**NOTE** - terminal handling of command line arguments requires numbers with commas to be wrapped in double quotes, but this can be bypassed using the quote option `-q, --quote`.
 So instead of:

     > ccal 1,000 - 1
     > Error: Invalid expression

-use the quote option `-q, --quoted` (*suggested*), or manually wrap comma numbers:
+use the quote option `-q, --quote` (*suggested*), or manually wrap comma numbers:

 #### Quote Option (*suggested*):

-    > ccal --quoted "2,000-1,000"
+    > ccal --quote "2,000-1,000"
     > 1000

 #### Manually Wrap Comma Numbers: